 But then nothing happened.
 In fact, your circumstances turned for the worse.
 Did you misinterpret God’s intentions?
 Was it all in your head?
 Where are the promised blessings?

-As a young man, God gave Joseph, the son of Jacob (see Genesis 37-48) a promise that one day he would rule.
+God gave Joseph, the son of Jacob, (see Genesis 37-48) a promise that one day he would rule.
 But then, for the next thirteen years everything went exactly opposite to the promise.
 His brothers, who hated him, sold him to the Egyptians.
 As a slave in Potiphar’s house, he was falsely accused of raping his master’s wife.
 Then he was thrown into prison and forgotten.

 Instead of using the delayed promise as a reason to grumble against God, Joseph kept it in the back of his mind to give him courage and strength.
 He let go of expectations of how and when God would carry out the promise.
 In the meantime, God was up to something much bigger than he could have imagined.
 In time – God’s time! – Joseph’s life changed.
 His wisdom and loyalty was recognized.
 Eventually he became Pharaoh’s right-hand man, the second in command over all of Egypt.
 In this role, Joseph ended up saving the lives of his whole family and became reunited with them.
 He also saved most of Egypt from starvation.